-^{} In certain countries, products are distributed and serviced by affiliates or subsidiaries of RRP
+\ In certain countries, products are distributed and serviced by affiliates or subsidiaries of BRP.

-^{© 2010} Bombardier Recreational Products Inc. All rights reserved.
+© 2010 Bombardier Recreational Products Inc. All rights reserved.

-[®] Registered trademark of Bombardier Recreational Products Inc.
+® Registered trademark of Bombardier Recreational Products Inc.

-BRP LIMITED WARRANTY FOR THE EUROPEAN ECONOMIC AREA: 2011 SKI-DOO® SNOWMOBILES
+BRP LIMITED WARRANTY FOR THE EUROPEAN AND THE RUSSIAN ECONOMIC AREAS AND TURKEY ECONOMIC AREA: 2012 SKI-DOO® SNOWMOBILES

-SCOPE OF THE LIMITED WARRANTY
+1) SCOPE OF THE LIMITED WARRANTY

-Bombardier Recreational Products Inc. ("BRP") warrants its 2011 Ski-Doo snowmobiles sold by authorized BRP distributor/dealer (as hereinafter defined) in states members of the European Economic Area ("EEA") (which is comprised of the states member of the European Union plus Norway, Iceland and Liechtenstein) from defects in material or workmanship for the period and under the conditions described below.
+Bombardier Recreational Products Inc. ("BRP")\ warrants its 2012 Ski-Doo snowmobiles sold by authorized BRP distributor/dealer (as hereinafter defined) in states members of the European Economic Area, ("EEA") (which is comprised of the states member of the European Union plus Norway, Iceland and Liechtenstein) in member states of the Commonwealth of the Independent States ("CIS") (which is comprised of the Russian Federation and ex-members states of the USSR), and Turkey from defects in material or workmanship for the period and under the conditions described below.
 This limited warranty will become null and void if: (1) the snowmobile was used for racing or any other competitive activity, at any point, even by a previous owner; or (2) the snowmobile has been altered or modified in such a way so as to adversely affect its operation, performance or durability, or has been altered or modified to change its intended use.

-All genuine Ski-Doo parts and accessories, installed by an authorized BRP distributor/dealer (at the time of delivery of the 2011 Ski-Doo snowmobile, carry the same warranty as that of the snowmobile.
+All genuine Ski-Doo parts and accessories, installed by an authorized BRP distributor/dealer (at the time of delivery of the 2012 Ski-Doo snowmobile, carry the same warranty as that of the snowmobile.

-LIMITATIONS OF LIABILITY
+2) LIMITATIONS OF LIABILITY